Crash site | Bushire Airport, Iran |

 KLM sent out the Douglas DC-2 “Rietvink” from Amsterdam in order to take over the passengers, crew and mail.

 Most of the cargo was destroyed in the fire.
-Of 116 kg of mail only 23 kg could be recovered and this in very charred condition.
-Most of the mail was destined for the Netherlands where it was forwarded in service covers with a mimeographed explanation on the service cover.
+Of 116 kg of mail only 25 kg could be recovered and this in very charred condition.
+Most of the mail was destined for the Netherlands, where it was forwarded in different types of service covers.
+A special white service cover was used for mail to other destinations.

 Examples of mail